chatmail/dkim-milter/TUTORIAL.md

 sign.
 The first column is the sender expression: This is an expression that will be matched against the message author in the *From* header.
 If it matches, then the message will be signed using the parameters in the remaining columns.
-DKIM Milter will not sign anyone’s mail: The signing senders table is only consulted for authenticated connections or connections from a trusted network.
+DKIM Milter will not sign just anyone’s mail: The signing senders table is only consulted for authenticated connections or connections from a trusted network.

 Add the following in this file: